A graphic of a bank account with an ACH payment icon on a computer screen

 Enjoy more predictable revenue when you receive ACH payments.
 The accuracy of sales forecasting increases when ACH networks automatically deliver payments on a specific date.
 Fewer accounts will carry a balance with the scheduling of ACH payments.

 ACH payments provide security.
 Nobody can alter the payment amount or change the payee.
 A thief cannot divert the ACH payment to their account.
-Cash and paper checks get misplaced, lost, or stolen, but when you know how to accept ACH payments, your payments will arrive as scheduled into the right account at a known time.
+Cash and paper checks can get misplaced, lost, or stolen, but when you know how to accept ACH payments, your payments will arrive as scheduled into the correct account at a predetermined time.

 Reasons to Accept ACH Payments

 If you think you want to receive ACH payments, consider their feasibility for your business.
-If you deal with many paper checks, ACH payments will improve your productivity and financial timeliness.
+If you process many paper checks, ACH payments can improve your productivity and financial efficiency.
 If your customer accounts include recurring charges, ACH payments facilitate smooth payments.
-ACH payments also allow small businesses to serve customers who don’t use credit or debit cards for personal or safety reasons.
+ACH payments also enable small businesses to serve customers who prefer not to use credit or debit cards due to personal or safety concerns.

 Prepare for How to Accept ACH Payments

-To prepare for how to accept ACH payments, learn the fee structure.
-Knowing what to expect for chargebacks, non-sufficient funds, and transaction fees helps you plan your expenses.
-Make sure you choose an ACH provider with an excellent reputation for customer service.
+To prepare for accepting ACH payments, learn about the fee structure.
+Knowing what to expect in terms of chargebacks, non-sufficient funds, and transaction fees helps you plan your expenses effectively.
+Ensure you select an ACH provider with an outstanding reputation for customer service.
 If a hiccup occurs, you’ll want to get help as quickly as possible.

 How to Receive ACH Payments

-To get started on how to receive ACH payments, small business owners need to follow several steps.
+To receive ACH payments, small business owners must follow several steps.
 Begin by setting up a merchant account.
 To do this, you’ll need your certificate of incorporation.

-You will also need the documents that identify the owners or officers of your company who can accept payments.
+You will also need the documents that identify the owners or officers of your company who are authorized to accept payments.
 Their names should match those on the bank account.
 Provide valid identification for these individuals.
 Accepted forms of identification include a valid driver’s license, state identification card, or passport.

 Collect documentation related to your company’s location.
 A utility bill, lease, or property tax bill serves this purpose.
 You’ll also need a bank statement with the business’s name and an active account number.